Arecibo Wow! is a search for transient radio signals inspired by the Wow! Signal

 Hodari-Sadiki Hubbard-James, Agnes Scott College

-Mariangelly Díaz-Rodríguez, Boing/Florida State University
+Mariangelly Díaz-Rodríguez, Boeing/Florida State University

 Alondra Cardona, University of Arizona